Queensland Air Museum: Royal Flying Doctor Service

 An important part of the development of the remote Australian inland area has been the Royal Flying Doctor Service (RFDS), which provides medical support to isolated communities.
 The Australian Inland Mission Aerial Medical Service, which would later become the RFDS, was established by Reverend John Flynn on 15 May 1928 in Cloncurry, Queensland.
 Flynn had a vision to use radios and aircraft to connect doctors and patients in remote locations.
 He engaged Alfred Traeger to develop suitable two-way radios which used a pedal generator to provide reliable power and the service took flight using a de Havilland DH-50 aircraft leased from Qantas which is another Queensland icon.
 The RFDS continues to operate a fleet of over 60 aircraft across every State of Australia.

-The Queensland Air Museum's RFDS display includes two DHA-3 Drover aircraft used by the RFDS and an example of a Traeger radio.
+The Queensland Air Museum's RFDS display includes a DHA-3 Drover aircraft used by the RFDS and an example of a Traeger radio.
 The Drovers, VH-FDR named John Flynn after the founder and VH-FDS named Norman Bourke, were used by the Queensland Section between 1951 and 1968.